-A great honour for the Animation Institute at the Film Academy Baden-Württemberg: Tobias Eckerlin's graduation film A SPARROW'S SONG has been awarded the 2025 Student Academy Award in the ‘Animation’ category – arguably the most important international prize for student film projects.
+A great honour for the Animation Institute at the Film Academy Baden-Württemberg: Tobias Eckerlin's graduation film A SPARROW'S SONG has been awarded a gold Student Academy Award 2025 in the ‘Animation’ category – arguably the most important international prize for student film projects.
+At the awards ceremony, which took place on 6 October in New York.
+This also makes the film eligible for submission to the 98th Academy Awards.

 The project was created as part of the diploma year at the Animation Institute and was directed and produced by Tobias Eckerlin – with outstanding support from Vincent Maurer (Technical Director), Elias Weber (Lead Character Artist), Lilli-Luisa Heckmann and Jiro Magracia (Lead Animators), Rebecca Liebelt (Groom Artist) and many other hard-working contributors.